 Think of it as simple SEO tips in a condensed checklist format!

-Do you want a copy of my on-page SEO checklist?
+Do you want a copy of my free SEO checklist?
 I’ve turned my checklist with my top SEO tips into a digital download so you can save it, share it, and have it to hand no matter what!
-You’ll find it in my free resources library and it’s a big fave!
+Grab it here!

 5. Name your images